 It’s now time to walk off your dinner by heading toward another public square.
 Plaza Nueva is included on every list of the top attractions in Seville and is located about six minutes from the Santa Cruz neighbourhood.

-Plaza Nueva is in the centre of the city across from city hall.
-You’ll also find the train station, hotels, restaurants, bars, and more shopping.
+Plaza Nueva is in the centre of the city, across from the city hall.
+You’ll also find a tram station, hotels, restaurants, bars, and more shopping.

 While many people start their tour of Seville in this square, it’s also a great place to end your one-day Seville itinerary.
 You can find everything at Plaza Nueva.
 You can shop, eat, drink, or simply watch people.

 If you’re done for the day, you can take a train back to your hotel or (if you’ve thought ahead) book a room at one of the hotels surrounding the square.
 For night owls, travel any of the blocks directly adjacent Plaza Nueva, and you’ll find bars and clubs open that remain open late.

 PRO TIP: Looking for a relaxing evening?
 Spend the night leisurely tasting some delicious Spanish appetizers and top-notch wines at 3 different local bars on the Gourmet Tapas & Wine Tasting Tour!

 Where to stay: The best hotels for 24 hours in Seville

 Even when you’ve only got a relatively quick layover in Seville, choosing where to stay in Seville isn’t such a challenge.
 The city’s most interesting attractions for travellers lie in & around the Old Town, making it the best choice for basing yourself when you’re tight for time.
 Here are a few of the top hotels in Seville…